A survey of the homology cobordism group

 \subsubsection{A Recovery: More about Subgroups of \texorpdfstring{$\TZ$}{T3Z}}

+A $4$-manifold with boundary is called a \emph{homology $4$-ball} if it shares the same homology groups of the $4$-ball in integer coefficients.
+An easy algebraic topology argument indicates that a homology $3$-sphere is homology cobordant to $S^3$ if and only if it bounds a homology $4$-ball.

-The Fintushel-Stern $R$-invariant leads to a powerful obstruction for homology $3$-spheres bounding homology $4$-balls, and hence contractible $4$-manifolds.
+The Fintushel-Stern $R$-invariant leads to a powerful obstruction for homology $3$-spheres to bound homology $4$-balls, and hence contractible $4$-manifolds.
 It is easily computable due to the short-cut of Neumann and Zagier \cite{NZ85}.
-The $R$-invariant simply ensures the proofs of items \eqref{a} and \eqref{c} in Theorem~\ref{subgroup}.
+The non-zero values of the $R$-invariant provide the proofs of items \eqref{a} and \eqref{c} in Theorem~\ref{subgroup}.
 Further, these claims can be deduced by using the Ozsv\'ath-Szabo $d$-invariant \cite{OS03b}.
 See the papers of Tweedy \cite{T13} and Karakurt and the author \cite{KS20} for sample computations, which both depended on Floer homology of plumbings \cite{OS03a}, N\'emethi's lattice homology \cite{Nem05}, and lattice point counting technique of Can and Karakurt \cite{CK14}.\footnote{These three articles all provide equivalent but different descriptions of Heegaard Floer homology groups of Seifert fibered homology spheres.}

-However, the item \eqref{b} in Theorem~\ref{subgroup} is a consequence of the non-vanishing Neumann-Siebenmann invariant $\bar{\mu}$ \cite{N80} and \cite{S80}.
+However, the item \eqref{b} in Theorem~\ref{subgroup} is a consequence of the non-vanishing of the Neumann-Siebenmann invariant $\bar{\mu}$ \cite{N80, S80}.
 The homology cobordism invariance of $\bar{\mu}$ for Seifert fibered homology spheres was first proved by Saveliev \cite{Sav98}, see also the paper of Dai and Stoffregen \cite{DS17} for a generalization of this result.
-Saveliev provided another proof for the item \eqref{b} in \cite{Sav98b} by using Furuta's $10/8$ theorem \cite{Fu01}.
-All other homology cobordism invariants behaved differently than $\bar{\mu}$ seem to be vanished or not arbitrarily large for this family, so they do not give further information about their homology cobordism classes.
+Saveliev provided another proof for the item \eqref{b} in \cite{Sav98b} by using Furuta's $10/8 +2$ theorem \cite{Fu01}.
+Note that Furuta's result was a partial solution for Matsumoto's $11/8$ conjecture \cite{Mat82}.
+In this article, he also introduced a homology cobordism invariant called the \emph{bounding genus}.
+All other homology cobordism invariants behaved differently than $\bar{\mu}$ seem to vanish or not be arbitrarily large for this family, so they do not give further information about their homology cobordism classes.

-The $\bar{\mu}$-invariant of Seifert fibered homology spheres is same with the $w$-invariant of Fukumoto and Furuta \cite{FF00}, see the works of Fukumoto, Furuta, and Ue \cite{FFU01} and Saveliev \cite{Sav02c} for details.
-Also, Stoffregen proved that the Manolescu invariant $\beta$ \cite{M16} agrees with $-\bar{\mu}$ for Seifert fibered homology spheres \cite{St20}.
-Furthermore, thanks to the work of Dai and Manolescu \cite{DM17}, it was shown that the involutive correction terms $\underline{d}$ are $\overline{d}$ are respectively equal to $-2\bar{\mu}$ and $d$ for Seifert fibered spheres.\footnote{Note that the involutive correction terms $\underline{d}$ and $\overline{d}$ in \cite{HM17} and Manolescu invariants $\alpha, \beta$ and $\gamma$ in \cite{M16} are not homomorphisms.}